 Run your own tests just like you would if you were marketing to a B2C audience.
+Use information in your B2B portal to see when engagement has been the highest.
 Segment your email subscribers to find out which times of day and days of week perform best.
 You might discover that your results buck the averages.

 The Best Day And Time For Others Not Be The Best For You